business-applications/sample-websocket-terminal/README.md

 ./launch.sh (or launch.bat for windows)
 ```

-3. Setup account for OpenWeatherMap (https://openweathermap.org/price) to get an access key for the free
+3. Setup an account for OpenWeatherMap (https://openweathermap.org/price) to get an access key for the free
 offer they have (Click on the "Get Api key an Start" button)

 ![OpenWeatherMapApiKey](img/getapikey.png?raw=true)